himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 and then `load` them from the main config.

-The only issue I can see with that is that it can be confusing with configurations overlap use-cases.
-However, I already have to deal with that in a single configuration (which *section* to put it in), and my process of converting everyting to `use-package` has actually started to minimize that issue (because even preferences like *key bindings* can be defined inside the `use-pacage`).
-This might work...
+The only issue I can see with that is that it can be confusing with overlaping use-cases.
+However, I already have to deal with that in a single configuration (which *section* to put it in), and my process of converting everyting to `use-package` has actually started to minimize that issue.
+So it might work...

 ## Next Steps

 Now that I have an "`Evil`" Emacs setup configured, things should be returning to business as usuall.
 As I work, I sure there'll be a forgotten package here or there that needs to added.
-With `use-package`, it should be a piece of cake, and easy to maintain.
+However, with `use-package`, that should be a piece of cake, and easy to maintain from here on out.